.SQLITE SQLite Database

 Attack Vectors

-Official command-line shell for SQLite — query, import/export, and manage databases
+Official command-line shell from sqlite.org — query, import/export, .dump/.backup/.recover commands, pre-installed on macOS and Linux

 better-sqlite3 library

-Fastest and simplest SQLite binding for Node.js — synchronous API, full-featured
+Fastest and simplest SQLite binding for Node.js — synchronous API, full feature parity with SQLite core